PMC Classes of the 1890s

 George B. Christian, Jr., ’96

-Right-hand man to a U.S. President
+Right-Hand Man to a U.S. President

 George B. Christian, Jr. rose from PMC distinguished cadet to become President Warren G. Harding’s personal secretary, functioning as an early White House Chief of Staff.
 A trusted advisor, he managed presidential affairs and later helped lead efforts to honor Harding’s legacy.

-Read more about George B. Christian, Jr.
+Read More About George B. Christian, Jr.

 Plus Icon